kirillrogovoy/rogovoy.me/hire/cv.md

 ## Work Experience
 Each company I've worked with was an amazing experience and a unique journey.
 I'm very grateful for every opportunity I had!

-### Velvica, Senior Software Engineer / Architect
+### Senior Software Engineer / Architect at Velvica
-August 2014 ­– now
+August 2014 - now

 General responsibilities:
 - Application development and architecting (at all stages).